Updated: Sep 8

-Have you ever had a need to have a potentiometer sweep between a smaller voltage range than your Vcc?
-This short article aims to show you how to calculate the resistors needed for a shorter voltage sweep.
+Finding the right resistor combination to create a specific voltage range can be cumbersome.
+This short article aims to show you how to calculate the resistors needed for a precision voltage sweep.

 First we need the formulas for Vl and Vh.
 They are shown below.